 While my father angrily pulls bloodied sheets off the bed, I heave my mother’s corpse over my left shoulder and carry her as a soldier carries a fallen comrade out of enemy territory to mourn her death with dignity and respect back at base camp.
 But I never found base camp, or a place of safety, and wandered lost for decades with my burden.

-You see, there was one thing my father could not destroy: the memories of the stories about the Greek Heroes my mother read to me along with the usual fairytales of living ‘happily ever after’.
-Within the story of Jason and the Argonauts an adventurer within me was born which gave me the courage and inspiration to set off on a journey to discover my own golden fleece, slaying the dragons of fear along the way so I could make peace with my past.
+You see, there was one thing my father could not destroy: the memories of the stories about the Greek Heroes my mother read to me along with the usual fairy-tales of living ‘happily ever after’.
+Within the story of Jason and the Argonauts an adventurer within me was born who gave me the courage and inspiration to set off on a journey to discover my own golden fleece, slaying the dragons of fear along the way so I could make peace with my past and have peace in my soul.

 You might also like to read: